-The Safer Delivery of Surgical Services (S3) research is programme of studies to identify how human factors approaches may be used to reduce errors and harm in surgery.
-It consists of an interconnected programme of observational studies, observational tool development programmes, and controlled before-after interventional studies with integrated economic, statistical, and knowledge management analyses.
+The Safer Delivery of Surgical Services (S3) research was a programme of studies to identify how human factors approaches may be used to reduce errors and harm in surgery.
+It consisted of an interconnected programme of observational studies, observational tool development programmes, and controlled before-after interventional studies with integrated economic, statistical, and knowledge management analyses.

-The programme is funded by the National Institute of Health Research, under the Programme Grants for Applied Research.
-The study is 3 years 4 months in length and will involve up to 600 staff across 4 NHS Trusts.
+The programme was funded by the National Institute of Health Research, under the Programme Grants for Applied Research.
+The study was three years, four months in length and will involve up to 600 staff across four NHS Trusts.

 This was a programme of linked studies of human factors interventions to improve safety in a variety of clinical settings.There were also two non-interventional studies that involved measure development and validation.
 The interventional studies planned are illustrated in Figure 1:

 The interventional studies all follow a controlled interrupted time series design: This implies a three-month pre-intervention phase, and intervention phase (usually also three months), and a post-intervention phase (at least three months).